9147/chatbot_model/README.md

 # Question Answering ChatBot with BERT

-This project demonstrates how to extract text from a PDF file and perform question-answering using the BERT model from the Hugging Face Transformers library.
+This project demonstrates how to extract text from a PDF file and perform question-answering using the BERT model from the Transformers library.

 ## Table of Contents